matsbryntse/Component-maker-test-pack/README.md

 These 10 sanity tests will assert that:

 1. Your namespace is created (build was succesful) and that your component has the expected alias.
+Checks for global variable leaks are also made.
 2. Your component can be loaded on demand with Ext.Loader (using ext-debug.js)
 3. Your component doesn't create any global Ext JS overrides
 4. It passes basic JsHint rules (no syntax errors, trailing commas, debugger; statements etc)